 When Chinchillas take a bath in this dust, it penetrates their skin through their coat; absorbing much of the dirt and oils from the fur; in-turn making their coat healthy and clean.

-Providing your Chinchillas dust bath two times every week for 10 to 15 minutes at-least will be sufficient enough.
+Providing your Chinchillas dust bath two times every week for 10 to 15 minutes at least will be sufficient enough.
 If you feel your Chinchilla’s fur seems oily or too rough, you can offer a dust bath more often.
 Some owners provide dust baths to their Chinchilla’s pets daily.
 This is fine unless their skin doesn’t get extremely dry.

 Shaving chinchilla is a matter of need in certain health conditions only.
-This animal’s fur is designed to protect it, shield it from injuries of the skin, and protect it from parasites.
+This animal’s fur is designed to protect it, shield it from injuries to the skin, and protect it from parasites.
 This makes it clear why you should only shave a chinchilla when it is the last available option.